agude/agude.github.io/_books/chevalier.md

 necessity, triumphing over the rival mercenaries in an unexpected way.

 The setting is an alternate history where [Baghdad was never sacked in 1258][sack].
-This led to space flight during the crusades, cementing Spain and the Ottomans as major powers.
+This led to space flight during the crusades, cementing the nobles from the Spain, Portugal, and France as one major power, with descendants of the Saracen as the other.
 But the story focuses tightly on Vandal and those around him, so the wider setting remains under-explored.
 Hopefully more background comes in the sequel, {% include book_link.html title="Ymir" %}.

 [sack]: https://en.wikipedia.org/wiki/Siege_of_Baghdad_(1258)